-In Metropolitan France, house prices fell by 1.64% during the year to end-Q3 2013, its sixth consecutive quarter of year-on-year declines, according to the National Institute for Statistical and Economic Studies (INSEE).
-When adjusted for inflation, house prices actually dropped by 2.57% over the same period.
-On a quarterly basis, house prices in Metropolitan France increased 1.12% (1.03% inflation-adjusted) in Q3 2013.
+House prices in Metropolitan France had its ninth consecutive quarter of year-on-year declines, as it fell by 1.21% during the year to Q2 2014, according to the National Institute for Statistical and Economic Studies (INSEE).
+When adjusted for inflation, house prices fell by 1.83% over the same period.
+On a quarterly basis, house prices in Metropolitan France remained the same as the previous quarter in Q2 2014.

 Analysis of France Residential Property Market »